Over the past three decades, what fads do you think teachers have wasted their time doing the most?

 The result?
 Political hearsay!
 Don’t fall for it…

-Including 3 and 7 parts or whatever number of parts you’ve been told!
+Including 3 and 7 parts or whatever number you’ve been told!
 There is little or no evidence to suggest any suitable model works other than quality first teaching from the outset.

 The result?
-Another fad which blights teacher autonomy in return for whole-school compliance.
+Another fad which blights teacher autonomy.

 The result?
 It’s a myth – show me the research?